Please select your KFC to see the relevant menu and offers.

 • Processes and systems are in place to provide means for workers to report or discuss non-compliance confidentially.

-KFC expects any non-compliance to the Sourcing Code to be reported by our supplier so that we can work together to create a time-measured plan to correct the situation as quickly as possible.
+KFC expects any non-compliance with the Sourcing Code to be reported by our direct suppliers so that we can work together to create a time-measured plan to correct the situation as quickly as possible.

 We recognise that team members working for both KFC UK headquarters, KFC-owned restaurants and franchisee-owned restaurants must be treated fairly and with respect.
 We ensure that we comply with all applicable wages, benefits and hour laws and regulations, and our franchisees are contractually obliged to do the same.
 We pay fair wages in line with the norms for the industry and market, do not require anyone to work excessive hours and overtime is voluntary.